Initius1337/Initius1337/README.md

 # Oh, Hey There!
-I'm Synerro
+I'm Aydan

 ## About Me
--I'm an aspiring software engineer
--Working in Business, Entrepreneurship as a minor -Galaxy Host Engineer
--Learning more about Cybersecurity
+I'm a software engineer, and backend developer

 ## Contact Me
 - Discord: `ini#1337`